People Want Us To Judge Their "Am I The Jerk?" Stories

 With your ASL skill, you interact more intimately with Jen’s disability, but that doesn’t mean others have to have it so salient.
 Jen’s being accustomed to people only identifying her by her disability doesn’t negate that.

-The fact that Sam doesn’t have that kind of insight into that part of Jen’s life means she recognized that she couldn’t write about it the way she wanted to.
 That’s actually incredibly respectful of her that she didn’t resort to inaccurate stereotypes and decided to just focus on those parts of Jen’s personality that she felt she could write about – hopefully all the ways that Jen is a wonderful friend and person.” vanisaac

 Another User Comments:

+“Welp, I guess I’m gonna lose karma for this, but no jerks here.
 I think you should’ve let Jen handle it primarily instead of taking the lead, but I understand why you did as you said Jen hates confrontation.

 What makes it NTJ is that Jen was upset.
 Being HoH (hard of hearing) can be extremely integral to someone’s identity.
 It affects the way she communicates and interacts with the world and with people, and it’s clear that she sees her disability as a key part of her.
 I think that’s perfectly reasonable to think, and I do think it’s odd that Sam encouraged you all to pick out your characters in her story but didn’t include a key aspect of Jen’s self.

 To me, it’d be like writing a straight character and telling your gay friend that that’s the character that’s supposed to be them.
 I’d be hurt too, that’s a conscious decision that was made to exclude a key part of myself.

-I doubt Sam meant any harm, but this could be a good learning experience for the whole friend group on how to properly include Jen.
 OP, I’d just advise to let Jen do most of the talking about herself from now on.
 You can let her know that you’ll have her back if that helps her gain a bit more confidence.
 If Jen wants to drop the whole convo, then it’s best to drop it.

-Also not super on-topic but… it really wouldn’t be that hard to write a non-offensive portrayal of an HoH person?
+But I don’t think you did anything wrong.

 She’s friends with someone that’s HoH and it doesn’t sound like Jen’s character was a POV character so I truly don’t understand how the adults in this thread are agreeing that a teen shouldn’t even try writing that.
 Yea, it’s probably not gonna be perfect, but neither is anything else in her book considering it’s the first draft.
 That’s completely ok and as long as she approaches the character with care and sincerity I don’t see how she could be grossly offensive.

 Off-topic bc I think the best course of action is to drop it at this point anyway – if Sam doesn’t want to write an HoH character she doesn’t have to.

 Edit: Changed to ‘no jerks here’ because I don’t think Sam meant any harm by what she did, she’s likely just ignorant on what Jen’s HoH status means to her.
+Everyone in this thread is because we’re getting our info secondhand instead of from Jen herself.” motorcycle_sidecar

 Another User Comments: